GraphCast: Learning skillful medium-range global weather forecasting: Datasets

-\paragraph{\hresfczero{} analysis} For evaluating the skill of the HRES operational forecasts, we constructed a ground truth dataset, ``HRES-fc0'', based on ECMWF's HRES operational forecast archive.
-This dataset comprises the initial time step of each HRES forecast, at initialization times 00z, 06z, 12z, and 18z.
-The \hresfczero{} analysis data is similar to the ERA5 data, but it is assimilated using the latest ECMWF NWP model at the forecast time, and assimilates observations from $\pm$3 hours around the corresponding date and time, along with previous forecasts.
+\paragraph{\hresfczero{}} For evaluating the skill of the HRES operational forecasts, we constructed a ground truth dataset, ``HRES-fc0'', based on ECMWF's HRES operational forecast archive.
+This dataset comprises the initial time step of each HRES forecast, at initialization times 00z, 06z, 12z, and 18z (see \cref{fig:app:HRES-fc0_schematic}).
+The \hresfczero{} data is similar to the ERA5 data, but it is assimilated using the latest ECMWF NWP model at the forecast time, and assimilates observations from $\pm$3 hours around the corresponding date and time.
+Note, ECMWF also provides an archive of ``HRES Analysis'' data, which is distinct from our \hresfczero{} dataset.
+The HRES Analysis dataset includes both atmospheric and land surface analyses, but is not the input which is provided to the HRES forecasts, therefore we do not use it as ground truth because it would introduce discrepancies between HRES forecasts and ground truth, simply due to HRES using different inputs, which would be especially prominent at short lead times.